Azure/bicep-types-az/generated/timeseriesinsights/microsoft.timeseriesinsights/2017-11-15/types.md

 ## Sku
 ### Properties
-* **capacity**: int (Required): The capacity of the sku.
+* **capacity**: int {minValue: 1, maxValue: 10} (Required): The capacity of the sku.
 This value can be changed to support scale out of environments after they have been created.
 * **name**: 'S1' | 'S2' (Required): The name of this SKU.